 Midsize birds are a bit trickier to photograph as one needs to get closer to them due to their smaller size.
-This either require longer focal lengths or birds used to people.
-A good start therefore are pigeons or gulls.
-The picture on the right shows a closeup of a domestic pigeon (Columba livia domestica).
-Did you know that pigeons play an important role in many cults and religions.
-In Christianity the Holy Spirit is descending on Jesus in bodily form of a dove (Pigeon and Dove both refer to the many species of the Columbidae family).
-Thesedays pigeons unfortunately have been fallen into disrepute in many places and are often called as „rats of the skies“.
-Photographing and sharing pictures of those beautiful animals may help to ease the relation between humans and pigeons.
+This either requires longer focal lengths or birds used to people.
+A good start, therefore, is pigeons or gulls.
+The picture on the right shows a closeup of a domestic pigeon (Columba livia domestic).
+Did you know that pigeons play an important role in many cults and religions?
+In Christianity, the Holy Spirit is descending on Jesus in the bodily form of a dove (Pigeon and Dove both refer to the many species of the Columbidae family).
+These days pigeons, unfortunately, have fallen into disrepute in many places and are often called „rats of the skies“.
+Photographing and sharing pictures of those beautiful animals may help to ease the relationship between humans and pigeons.

 Small birds perching

-One advice here is to identify and study species with low escape distances as they tend to be less spooky than others.
+One piece of advice here is to identify and study species with low escape distances as they tend to be less spooky than others.

 Birds in motion might be a bit more difficult to photograph and therefore it is advisable to find some easy targets.
-One of those for sure are mallards (Anas platyrhynchos).
+One of those for sure is mallards (Anas platyrhynchos).
 They are very predictable when start moving and one can see them „running“ over the water for quite some time, just enough to take a picture in motion.
-The difficulty when taking a shot of a subject in motion is to have a good compromise of shutterspeed, f-stop and ISO.
+The difficulty when taking a shot of a subject in motion is to have a good compromise of shutter speed, f-stop, and ISO.
 Shutterspeed very much depends on the size and speed of the bird.
 Large birds tend to move slower than small birds whereas this again varies by bird species.
-In the picture you can see that the mallard’s fingers are not frozen but some motion blur is visible.
-That clearly indicates a too low shutter speed.
-However looking at the settings you can see that the aperture is already wide open and ISO pushed quite a bit.
-To achieve a faster shutter speed I would have had to push ISO even more running the risk of getting to much noise.
+In the picture, you can see that the mallard’s fingers are not frozen but some motion blur is visible.
+That indicates a too low shutter speed.
+However, looking at the settings you can see that the aperture is already wide open and ISO is pushed quite a bit.
+To achieve a faster shutter speed I would have had to push ISO even more running the risk of getting too much noise.

 Birds in flight